FayeCarter/Katas/RPG/README.md

 - [X] 1.
 A Character cannot Deal Damage to itself.

-2. A Character can only Heal itself.
+- [X] 2.
+A Character can only Heal itself.

 3. When dealing damage: